zaritskylab/Interpretability/Supervised_Confidence/README.md

 Set `model_dir` in `config.yaml` to the common `models/` directory, and set `variables_dir` to the separate directory containing the precomputed `.npy` arrays.
 The microscopy data may be stored separately and specified through `data_dir`.

+### Example Data and Full Training Data

+The Nuclear-envelope example data provided through the original Mask Interpreter Zenodo record contains three-dimensional image volumes with shape `(Z, Y, X)`.
+These files are intended only for running the pretrained inference demonstration.

+The original microscopy data used for model training is four-dimensional, with shape `(C, Z, Y, X)`, and includes multiple channels, such as the label-free input and corresponding fluorescence ground truth.
+These additional channels are required to generate training targets and train or evaluate the models on the full dataset.

+Therefore, the three-dimensional example data should not be used for model training.
+To reproduce training or evaluation on the full datasets, download the original Allen Cell microscopy data and prepare it using the instructions provided in the [Mask Interpreter repository](https://github.com/zaritskylab/MaskInterpreter).

 ## Configuration

 Before running the notebooks, create a local configuration file from the provided template: